nsdigirolamo/nsdigirolamo.github.io/content/posts/ray-tracing-in-one-weekend/index.md

 in C++.
 This is my third attempt now at making a ray tracer.
 My previous projects on this topic can be found [here](https://github.com/nsdigirolamo/ray-tracing-in-one-weekend) and [here](https://github.com/nsdigirolamo/nicks-ray-tracer).
-You can also find an old blog post I made about one of my previous attempts [here](/archive/old-ray-tracing-in-one-weekend) All three projects are based heavily around the free online textbook series [*Ray Tracing in One Weekend*](https://raytracing.github.io/) by Peter Shirley, Trevor Black, and Steve Hollasch.
+All three projects are based heavily around the free online textbook series [*Ray Tracing in One Weekend*](https://raytracing.github.io/) by Peter Shirley, Trevor Black, and Steve Hollasch.